riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ![](/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/cycleGraph.png)

-Another problem relies on the fact that a kernel measures similarity in terms of common walks.
+Another problem lies on the fact that a kernel measures similarity in terms of common walks.
 Hence a small structural similarity can cause a huge kernel value.

 Random walk graph kernel has been used as an important tool for various data mining tasks including classification and similarity computation.
 Despite its usefulness, however, it suffers from the expensive computational cost which is at least $O(n^3)$ or $O(m^2)$ for graphs with n nodes and m edges.
 A more efficient way to compute it is its variant called Ark that exploits the low rank structure to quickly compute random walk graph kernels in $O(n^2)$ or $O(m)$ time.

 Computing Random Walk Graph Kernel can be done with these methods:

-Naive Method.
+- Naive Method.
 The naive algorithm is to com- pute the Equation (2.1) by inverting the n2 × n2 matrix W. Since inverting a matrix takes time proportional to the cube of the number of rows/columns, the running time is $O(n^6)$.

-Sylvester Method.
+- Sylvester Method.
 If the weight matrix can be decomposed into one or two sums of Kronecker products, Sylvester method solves the Equation in $O(n^3)$ time.
 However, there are two drawbacks in Sylvester method.
 First, the method requires the two graphs to have the same number of nodes, which is often not true.
 Second, the theoretical running time of Sylvester method on the weight matrix composed of more than two Kronecker products is unknown.

-Spectral Decomposition Method.
+- Spectral Decomposition Method.
 For unlabeled and unnormalized matrices, spectral decomposition method runs in $O(n^3)$ time.
 The problem of spectral decomposition method is that it can’t run on the labeled graph or normalized matrix.

-Conjugate Gradient Method.
+- Conjugate Gradient Method.
 Conjugate gradient (CG) method is used to solve linear systems efficiently.
 To use CG for computing random walk graph kernel,we first solve (I−cW)x=p for x using CG, and compute qT x.
 Each iteration of CG takes $O(m^2)$ since the most expensive operation is the matrix-vector multiplication.
 Thus CG takes $O(m^{2iF} )$ time where iF denote the number of iterations.
 A problem of the CG method is its high memory requirement: it requires $O(m^2 )$ memory.

-iteration method first solves (I − cW)x = p for x by iterative matrix-vector multiplications, and then computes qT x to compute the kernel.
+- Iteration method first solves (I − cW)x = p for x by iterative matrix-vector multiplications, and then computes qT x to compute the kernel.
 Note that the fixed point iteration method converges only when the decay factor c is smaller than |ξ1|−1 where ξ1 is the largest magnitude eigenvalue of W .
 Similar to CG, the fixed point iteration method takes $O(m^{2iF} )$ time for iF iterations, and has the same problems of requiring $O(m^2)$ memory.